 e-Safety covers issues relating to children and young people as well as adults and their safe use of the Internet, mobile phones and other electronic communications technologies, both in and out of school.

 The slides from our Online Safety Workshop for parents are available below.
-We will be holding a further workshop during the Autumn Term 2019.

 The links below are really helpful in reinforcing safe practice with children in a fun and non-threatening way.
 Please look for yourself and then encourage your children to try the games and activities available.